voxel-wiki/voxel-wiki.github.io/content/wiki/rendering/_index.md

 - Meshing
 - Splatting

-### Raytracing
+### Raymarching

 **In general:** Shooting rays out of a camera into a scene made of voxels, sampling color values for every voxel hit, it is possible to produce a high degree of photorealism and/or complex lighting effects, that are otherwise extremely hard to produce with rasterization.

-### Raymarching

-**In general:** Shooting rays out of a camera into a scene made of voxels, sampling color values for every voxel while *marching* along the ray, until some exit condition is met.

-### Raycasting

-*...?*

 ## General Lighting Methods